 A stretch zone is integrated in the heel area, making the liner much more elastic.
 The fit is closer to the foot, without additional pressure.

-Meindl shoes from the MFS® range provide an ideal fit.
+Meindl shoes from the MFS® line provide an ideal fit.
 By combining different types of foam in the ankle and heel area, the shoes can be adapted to different foot shapes when warmed by the body.

 This technology allows the shoes to be breathable and waterproof.
 This unique construction keeps the foot dry.